-- 3.3.3 Teams are encouraged to provide a visual or multimedia presentation as part of their performance.
-This can take the form of a video, animation, slideshow, etc. However, the content should be made by the team themselves. - 3.3.4 Interaction between the robots and the visual display is allowed and encouraged. - 3.3.5 4 A projector and screen or LED-screen is provided.
-The organizers cannot guarantee the height above the stage or the size of the screen. - 3.3.6 A HDMI and 3.5 mm AUX cable is available on stage through which a laptop or other device can be connected to the display device.
-The length of the cable cannot be guaranteed. - 3.3.7 If music is used, teams must provide their own audio music source.
+- 3.3.1 Teams may use music or video to complement their performance.
+If a team uses copyrighted music, they should follow the Copyright Law of the region where the event is held. - Teams are encouraged to provide a visual or multimedia presentation as part of their performance.
+This can take the form of a video, animation, slideshow, etc. However, the content should be made by the team themselves. - 3.3.3 Interaction between the robots and the visual display is allowed and encouraged. - 3.3.4 A projector and screen or LED-screen is provided.
+The organizers cannot guarantee the height above the stage or the size of the screen. - 3.3.5 A HDMI and 3.5 mm AUX cable is available on stage through which a laptop or other device can be connected to the display device.
+The length of the cable cannot be guaranteed. - If music is used, teams must provide their own audio music source.
 The preferred transport method is to place the sound or video file on a memory stick as an MP3/MP4 file.
 The memory stick should be clearly labeled with the team's name and should hold only the required files.
-It is essential that the music is given to a sound technician or a RoboCupJunior official before the start of a performance session 5.
+It is essential that the music is given to a sound technician or a RoboCupJunior official before the start of a performance session.
 Teams are encouraged to bring multiple copies of the audio source file.